sudoblark/sudoblark.python.core/README.md

 lead to a chain of `getter` methods.

 However, the library intends to wrap primarily around RESTAPIs, wherein object hierarchy is inherently nested.
+It also allows for method chaining across certain class structures.

 Furthermore, as we anticipate that users may want to perform actions at _any point_ in the hierarchy keeping all of this in a single interface will lead to quite a bit of bloat in our single class.

+The primary user interface is also intended to be [magpie](TODO), wherein we may abstract such complications away from the user.

 For example, with GitHub this is how we are able to chain objects to add a comment on a pull request: